LoneWolf728/Code-Snippet-Holder-Plasmoid/README.md

 - **Customizable Font Size**: Adjust font size for better readability with zoom controls
 - **Pin Window**: Keep the widget window open while working
 - **Persistent Storage**: Snippets are automatically saved in Plasma configuration
+- **Custom Storage File**: Optionally store and load your snippets from a custom JSON file path (set in widget settings)
-- **Import/Export**: Ability to Import or Export your saved snippets as a JSON file.
+- **Import/Export**: Ability to Import or Export your saved snippets as a JSON file
 - **Native Integration**: Seamlessly integrates with KDE Plasma theme

 ## Installation